thegreatestgiant/onedrive-cf-index/README.md

 ### Generate OneDrive API Token

-1. Visit this URL to create a new Blade app: [Microsoft Azure App registrations](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) (normal version of OneDrive) or [Microsoft Azure.cn App registrations]( https://portal.azure.cn/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) (OneDrive 21Vianet version), **It is recommended to set the language to "English" to ensure that the names of the modules and buttons mentioned in the following steps are consistent** :
+1. Visit this URL to create a new Blade app: [Microsoft Azure App registrations](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) (normal version of OneDrive) or [Microsoft Azure.cn App registrations]( https://portal.azure.cn/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) (OneDrive 21Vianet version) :

     1. Log in with your Microsoft account, select `New registration`;
     2. Set the name of the Blade app at `Name`, such as `my-onedrive-cf-index`;